Shungite: Properties, Facts and Photos

 Water purified with shungite is said to help with many conditions because of its antioxidant and anti-inflammatory properties.

-Scientific testing has proven that shungite can remove organic and inorganic substances, harmful bacteria, including E. coli, and heavy metals from contaminated water.
+Scientific testing has shown that shungite can remove organic and inorganic substances, harmful bacteria, including E. coli, and heavy metals from contaminated water.

-Studies once again carried out in Russia have shown that water purified with shungite revitalises the body.
+Studies, again carried out in Russia, have shown that water purified with shungite revitalises the body.
 It eases some skin conditions and helps with gastrointestinal problems, kidney stones, and other ailments.

 Worldwide Shungite Deposits